 These transactions can be cheaper for several reasons.
 Private equity firms may find these opportunities through an auction process or after a failed auction process, which means competition is lower.
 The complexity of carving out assets from large corporations also typically means fewer private equity firms are willing to take them on.
 Finally, firms such as CD&R and Apollo have been able to reduce pricing by allowing sellers to retain a minority stake in the business, as was the case in the Lumileds and Capco deals.

-“Sometimes, a seller needs to sell an asset at an inopportune market time or when a business is in transition, which may result in a lower purchase price,” Seminara says.
+“Sometimes, a seller needs to sell an asset at an inopportune market time or when a business is in transition, which may result in a lower purchase price,” Seminara said.
 “In that event, having the seller retain an equity stake could be helpful, as the seller would participate in the upside as the business or market improves.”

-CD&R, for its part, began focusing on those types of transactions – which it calls partnership transactions – with its eighth vehicle, Clayton Dubilier & Rice Fund VIII.
+CD&R, for its part, began focusing on those types of transactions – which it calls partnership transactions – starting with its eighth vehicle, Clayton Dubilier & Rice Fund VIII.
 Partnership transactions represent roughly 58-59 percent of capital in Fund VIII and Fund IX.

-“We will often develop a relationship with a potential seller years in advance and bring them ideas about what is possible with a business,” says Nate Sleeper, a partner with CD&R. “If we can solve a problem and create value for a seller, that typically means we can create a deal that has an attractive risk-return for our investors.”
+“We will often develop a relationship with a potential seller years in advance and bring them ideas about what is possible with a business,” said Nate Sleeper, a partner with CD&R. “If we can solve a problem and create value for a seller, that typically means we can create a deal that has an attractive risk-return for our investors.”

-It remains to be seen whether the volume of carve-out deals will continue in the same trajectory or whether a downturn will make those deals less attractive.
+It remains to be seen whether the volume of carve-out deals will continue in the same trajectory this year or whether a downturn will make those deals less attractive.
 For 2017, as of the beginning of June, there had been 232 transactions totalling $75 billion globally, according to Dealogic, which would indicate a slowdown if dealmaking maintains that pace.
 Private equity firms will be watching the second half of the year closely.